 Clinical studies have shown VenaSeal to be as effective as the Radiofrequency ablations, with 99% success rate at 3 months and a 97% success rate at 12 months.

 During the procedure, the physician inserts a catheter into the diseased vein under ultrasound guidance and then tiny amounts of glue can be delivered through the catheter to seal the vein closed.
 The catheter is removed at the end of the procedure and a Band-Aid is placed over the puncture site.
 VenaSeal can be used to safely treat both legs in the same setting, as no local anesthetic is used and it is the only technique approved for use that does not require patients to wear compression stockings after the procedure.
 Patients can resume normal activity as soon as the procedure is complete.
 Side effects of VenaSeal are minor and infrequent.
 The most common side effect is phlebitis or inflammation of a vein.

-VenaSeal is a great option for patients who don’t want to or are unable to wear compression stockings, as well as for patients who would like to have both legs treated at one visit.
-It is also a great option to consider if you have a very high deductible plan as it is not covered by insurance.
+VenaSeal is a great option for patients who don’t want to or are unable to wear compression stockings.
+It is the only ablation technique that is FDA approved for use without compression, While most insurances require a trial of compression prior to treatment, VenaSeal is the only treatment option where compression is not needed post-op.
 Finally, like the other non-tumescent, non-thermal techniques, VenaSeal is great for patients who are needle phobic.